 This catalogue, and the exhibition it accompanies, were collaborative endeavors.
 At every step, many people offered help, advice, and encouragement.
 Dr. Philip Sprunger, Dean and Provost of Lycoming College, and Professor Seth Goodman in the Art Department were instrumental in supporting the project.
 With generosity and readiness, Mrs. Rosemarie DiRocco-Hodges, Director of the College Gallery, coordinated many details.
 Colleagues at Lycoming contributed in many ways: Andreas Rentsch oversaw digital photography, and Lynn Estomin, Jeremiah Johnson, and Howard Tran gave time and suggestions.
 With great efficiency, Carolyn Lucarelli and Catherine Adams, of Visual Resources at Penn State University, scanned slides for the exhibition website.
-This project was undertaken in large part to offer students the chance to curate an exhibition.
-These students deserve much credit.
-As part of the Fall 2017 course Special Projects in Twentieth Century Art, Tracy Robinson, Alicia Skeath, and Julia Suchanek wrote essays on works by Berta Golahny that are in this show.
-The content of these essays inform much of the biography and analysis in this catalogue.
-Further, all students in the course offered insight into Golahny's works responding to poetry.
-K-B Offset Printing designed this catalogue.
+This project was undertaken in large part to give students the opportunity to help curate an exhibition.
+My Fall 2017 course Special Projects in Twentieth-Century Art focused on this project, and students contributed artistic insight and curatorial advice.
+I particularly thank Tracy Robinson, Alicia Skeath, Julia Suchanek and Mackenzie Thomson.
+In Cambridge, MA, Abigael MacGibeny shared her expertise on Golahny's works responding to poetry.
+The staff of K-B Offset Printing/ theprinters.com designed this catalogue.
+Emily Kopley, my daughter and Berta Golahny's granddaughter, wrote it.